Torsten Stenzel: Tarja Turunen

-In 2006 the Finnish rock singer and ex-front figure of the rock band Nightwish was searching for new songs for her first solo album.
+In 2006, the Finnish rock singer and ex-front figure of the rock band Nightwish was searching for new songs for her first solo album.
 Torsten's Kenyan songwriter friend Adrian Zagoritis pitched her the track Iceflowers, taken from the second 'York' album 'Peace' (2004).
 Tarja liked the production and was interested in writing music with Stenzel.

 It was a music direction totally new for Torsten.
-Tarja had the idea to write her new album in Ibiza, and he organized, together with the Berlin Department of Universal Music, a writing camp where they flew in 10 writers from all over Europe.
+Tarja had the idea to write her new album in Ibiza, and Torsten organized, together with the Berlin Department of Universal Music, a writing camp where they flew in 10 writers from all over Europe.
 They wrote about 75% of the songs on her debut album My Winter Storm at this session.
-Stenzel wrote 5 songs for this album of which 3 - 'The Reign', 'Damned & Divine' and 'Lost Northern Star' - were recorded in Santa Monica at the Remote Control Studios of Academy Award-nominee Hans Zimmer.
+Stenzel wrote 5 songs for this album of which 3 – 'The Reign', 'Damned & Divine' and 'Lost Northern Star' – were recorded in Santa Monica at the Remote Control Studios of Academy Award-nominee Hans Zimmer.

 The album was released through Universal Music in 70 countries.
 It became a huge worldwide success and received several Gold and Platinum records in Finland, Russia and Germany.

 In 2010 Tarja released her second album What Lies Beneath.
 Stenzel wrote two tracks for this album; one of these being the song 'Naiad'.
 The album reached top 5 in the German sales chart.